tobyhodges/symmetrical-octo-memory/episodes/03-collaborative-git-distributed.md

 ::::::::::::::::::::::::::::::::::::::: solution

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-### Key Points
+:::::::::::::::::::::::::::::::::::::::: keypoints
 * Use distributed flow for external collaborations

-:::::::::::::::::::::::::::::::::::::::: keypoints

-- Distributed workflow is good for external collaborations

 ::::::::::::::::::::::::::::::::::::::::::::::::::